The Watch (Seinfeld)

 "The Watch" is the 46th episode of the sitcom Seinfeld.
 It is the sixth episode of the fourth season of the series, and first aired on NBC on September 30, 1992.
-In a direct continuation of the previous episode, "The Wallet", George learns that his efforts at negotiation have cost him and Jerry the deal with NBC for a television pilot, and he makes a desperate bid to get it back, while Jerry tries to keep his parents from discovering that the watch Uncle Leo found in a garbage can is the one they gave Jerry as a gift, and Elaine's plan for Kramer to pose as her new boyfriend does not prove as effective as hoped.
+Continuing from the previous episode, "The Wallet", George, holding out for more money for his and Jerry's TV pilot, gets his bluff called; Jerry must get his discarded watch back from Uncle Leo before his parents realize that he threw away their gift; and Dr. Reston turns the tables on Kramer when he pretends to be a rival for Elaine's affection.